What Are The Functions In Data Science?

 2. Automation: Functions allow data scientists to automate repetitive tasks, such as data cleaning or statistical calculations.

-3. Modularity: Functions break down complex processes into smaller, manageable pieces, making it easier to build and maintain code.
+3. Team Collaboration (Modularity): Functions break down complex processes into smaller, manageable pieces, so teammates can understand each part easily.

 Common Data Science Functions